MatthewL246/Miiverse-PC/README.md

 ## Getting the password hash

-1. Log in to your Pretendo account at [pretendo.network](https://pretendo.network/account) (or an different Pretendo server that is hosting the website).
+1. Log in to your Pretendo account at [pretendo.network](https://pretendo.network/account) (or a different Pretendo server that is hosting the website).
 2. Click the "Download account files" button and save the zip.
 3. Extract the zip and open the `account.dat` file in any text editor.
 The password hash is the 64-character hash after `AccountPasswordCache=`.